29 January 2015

 This is undoubtedly an important and complex area of law.
 For example, in automatism defence cases it’s important to examine very carefully the sequence of events leading up to the road accident as well as the driver’s past medical history, amongst other things, to ensure no stone is left unturned.

 The law as it stands offers no protection to the often entirely blameless victims of an automatism defence and it’s surprising this effective “get out of jail free card” is not used more frequently by unscrupulous defendants.

 Surely it’s time to consider introducing a no fault compensation system in this area, as used in other countries such as New Zealand?

-Slater and Gordon Lawyers offer a free consultation for people injured in road traffic accidents through no fault of their own.
-Call us 24/7 on freephone 0800 916 9046 or contact us online and we’ll be happy to help.
+Slater and Gordon offer a free consultation for people injured in road traffic accidents through no fault of their own.
+Contact us here and we’ll be happy to help.